stargatedaw/stargate-sample-pack/README.md

 # stargate-sample-pack
-Perhaps the world's first properly open source, crowd sourced sample pack.
-Stargate DAW projects bundle the samples they use, but nearly all sample packs either do not allow redistributing samples, or have vague licensing that makes distributing samples questionable.
+Perhaps the world's first properly open source, crowd sourced, free, royalty-free, attribution-free sample pack.
+Stargate DAW projects bundle the samples they use, but nearly all sample packs either do not allow redistributing samples, or have vague licensing that makes distributing samples questionable or difficult.
 This sample pack aims to create high quality samples, for free, that can be used by anybody for any purpose, without restriction.

 # Contributing